 If the result of the informal grievance process is not satisfactory to the student or appropriate due to the nature of the grievance, he or she may request that the case be heard by the Grievance Committee through filing a written notice of appeal to the conciliator.
 This request must be made within seven business days of receiving the conciliator's written report on the outcome of the informal resolution.
 The conciliator will promptly submit the student's request and all other relevant written documents to the Chair of the Committee.

 Depending on the circumstances of the grievance, the Grievance Committee may consist of the Provost, the Associate Provost for Faculty Affairs, the Associate Provost for Student Affairs/Dean of Students and a student appointed by the ArtCenter Student Government President.
 The Vice President of Human Resources shall serve as a non-voting advisory member.
-In special cases, such as hearings about sexual harassment (including sexual violence), the Title IX coordinator or designee may sit on the Committee as well as an advisory member.

 No member may serve on a case in which he or she was in any way personally involved.
 Members shall excuse themselves if there is a conflict of interest between themselves and either of the parties.